Rafale Fighter Jet Deal: What India Gets From France

 According to sources, negotiations over the past 17 months have yielded more advantages to the Indian side over the MMRCA deal.

-Along with the 36 French fighters, IAF will also get a better weapons package, and free training for nine personnel, including three pilots, estimated to be worth Euro 100 million.
+Along with the 36 French fighters, IAF will also get a better weapons package.
+Also free training for nine personnel, including three pilots, estimated to be worth Euro 100 million.

-The IAF will get an additional guarantee for an additional 60 hours for the trainer version of Rafale fighters, and a concession to keep the weapons storage in France for an additional six months without any charge.
+The IAF will get an additional guarantee for an additional 60 hours for the trainer version of Rafale fighters.
+A concession to keep the weapons storage in France for an additional six months without any charge.

-The French have also agreed to supply spares for a period of seven years at initial cost, instead of five years, with an option that a new deal will be negotiated for the next five years.
-The standard European escalation cost has also been brought down from 4% to 3.5%.
+The French have also agreed to supply spares for a period of seven years at initial cost, instead of five years.
+The new deal includes an option for renegotiation over the next five years.
+Authorities have also reduced the standard European escalation cost from 4% to 3.5%.